Zaragoza tram

 The Zaragoza Tram (Tranvía de Zaragoza) is a tram system in the Spanish city of Zaragoza, capital of the autonomous community of Aragon.
-It has one line called Line 1 and it was expected to be expanded with a second and third line but the project was cancelled and plans to recover it are now being made.
+The first generation network ran from 1885 to 1976.
+The second generation has one line called Line 1 of which the first phase opened in 2011.
+The network was expected to be expanded with a second and third line but the project was cancelled but plans to recover it are being made.

 History

 In 1885, the first animal traction tram line was established.
 In 1902, Zaragoza had five main lines and one secondary line.
 In the same year, one of the lines were electrified.
 The network was expanding quickly in a radial form across the city, with the present Spain square as the center.